Search documents within the CMS

 Clicking the cross in the search box turns brXM back into browse mode.
 You can see which mode you are in by looking at the magnifying glass icon or the cross.

 Searching for documents within the CMS

 The Content application contains a search box that will return matching documents in the currently selected folder and all its child folders.
-Some behavior of the search is configurable, see the Configure CMS Search page.

 The text entered in the search box is split into tokens (words) separated by spaces.
 The tokens are interpreted as follows: